-Import of energy supplies: Fuel costs have skyrocketed due to the crisis between Ukraine and Russia, threatening the supply chain and posing a challenge for Pakistan to sustain the proper functioning of its power plant.
-LNG businesses have abandoned their commitments with Pakistan to capitalise on lucrative European markets.
+Fuel costs have skyrocketed due to the crisis between Ukraine and Russia, threatening the supply chain and posing a challenge for Pakistan to sustain the proper functioning of its power plant.
+LNG businesses have abandoned their commitments with Pakistan to capitalize on lucrative European markets.
 Long-term LNG suppliers delayed numerous deliveries slated for shipment in recent months, significantly limiting supply and causing issues for Pakistan.
 Pakistan is being obliged to purchase expensive LNG.

-Decreasing supply: Pakistan relies heavily on imported fossil fuels such as oil and gas to generate electricity.
-However, these supplies have often been disrupted due to political instability and poor relations with neighbouring countries.
+Pakistan relies heavily on imported fossil fuels such as oil and gas to generate electricity.
+However, these supplies have often been disrupted due to political instability and poor relations with neighboring countries.
 This has put even more strain on an already overburdened power grid.

 Pakistan is in the midst of an energy crisis.
 The country faces an electricity deficit of over 6000 MW and a gas deficit of over 400 CFD.
 The energy sector is in dire need of reform and investment.
 The good news is that there are solutions to Pakistan’s energy crisis.
 Some of the most viable options include: